elizahan0302/ESG-Analyst-Briefing-System-for-BlackRock/README.md

 ## Final Model Logic

-The final application uses the v3 fine-tuned ESG classifier first.
+The deployed app model is the Hugging Face repo `johnsonzhangzzz/blackrock_esg_classifier`.

+The local folder `04_models/local_final_esg_model` is the matching training artifact kept in this repository for reproducibility.

-If confidence-based fallback is enabled, the logic is:
+If confidence-based fallback is enabled in a future update, the intended logic is:

-1. Run the local v3 ESG classifier.
+1. Run the deployed app model first.
-2. If the v3 prediction confidence is high enough, use the v3 result.
+2. If the deployed model confidence is high enough, use that result.
-3. If the v3 confidence is low, use `yiyanghkust/finbert-esg` as a safeguard.
+3. If the deployed model confidence is low, use `yiyanghkust/finbert-esg` as a safeguard.

-This keeps the fine-tuned v3 model as the primary project-specific classifier while reducing low-confidence prediction risk.
+This naming keeps the app-facing model, the local training artifact, and the baseline reference model clearly separated.

 ## ESG Labels